Why Your Organisation Can’t Decide

 The pathology of good decision making.

 The methods are not the hard part.
-An organisation can run an exemplary process; two structurally different options on the table, every load-bearing assumption marked, the domain described in one language, the structure mapped before anyone deliberated; and still produce a decision that goes nowhere.
+An organisation can run an exemplary process; two structurally different options on the table, every assumption the decision rests on marked, the domain described in one language, the structure mapped before anyone deliberated; and still produce a decision that goes nowhere.
 The previous article set out nine methods for deciding well.
 This one asks the question those methods provoke and cannot themselves answer: why, given the methods, do organisations still fail to decide?

 The answer is not that they lack discipline, or courage, or the right framework.
-The Deciding phase has moved through Simon and Ohno and Beer, through Drucker and Ackoff and Conway, through Boyd and Taleb and Klein and a dozen others, and the consistent finding is that the failure to decide is not an absence of something.
-It is the presence of something: a set of mechanisms, each one locally sensible, that combine to make genuine decision almost impossible.
+These articles have moved through Simon and Ohno and Beer, through Drucker and Ackoff and Conway, through Boyd and Taleb and Klein and a dozen others, and the finding that tends to recur is that the failure to decide is not an absence of something.
+The failure is the presence of something: a set of mechanisms, each one locally sensible, that combine to make a genuine decision almost impossible.
 An organisation that cannot decide is not broken.
-It is working exactly as its structure, its language, and its inherited premises require it to work.
-That is the harder problem, and it is the one this phase closes on.
+It works as its structure, its language and its inherited premises require.
+That is the harder problem, and it is the one this article closes on.

 1. The Decision Was Already Made

-This is why so many decision processes feel like theatre.
-They are theatre, in a precise sense: the performance of choosing, staged on top of a choice already made by the inherited frame.
+So many decision processes feel like theatre because they are theatre, in a precise sense: the performance of choosing, staged on top of a choice the inherited frame has already made.
 March named the deeper version of this.
 The competency trap is the organisation getting steadily better at the wrong thing, refining an inherited answer with real skill and never asking whether the answer still fits the question.
-The skill is genuine.
-The refinement is genuine.
+The skill is usually genuine.
+So is the refinement.
 The trap is that both are aimed at a target the organisation defaulted into and never re-examined.

 The first reason an organisation cannot decide, then, is that it does not know which of its decisions are still open.
 It treats settled premises as live questions and live questions as settled premises, and it has no routine for telling them apart.
 A decision it cannot see is a decision it cannot make.